 Jorge A. Ramos is the Director of Corporate Development at Arrowhead Center.
 He is responsible for engaging and enhancing Arrowhead Center activities with the private sector.
 He has over 20 years of experience in economic development, and in the private sector his experience includes serving as president and CEO of start-up companies in both the industrial supplies and the construction materials sectors.
 Mr. Ramos holds a Certificate of Economic Development from the University of Oklahoma, a BBA in Economics and an MBA from the University of Texas at El Paso.

-Dale Spencer began his career at Citibank in strategic planning and during his first few years, developed experience as an analyst in several specialty areas including financial planning, treasury management, consumer banking, distribution planning, and business and professional lending.
-At Citibank, he earned a corporate credit initial and began his lending career in the Miami commercial lending arena.
+Dale Spencer began his career at Citibank in strategic planning and developed experience as an analyst in financial planning, treasury management, consumer banking, distribution planning, and business and professional lending.
 His next venture was at Bank of America in large corporate finance, primarily serving publicly traded clients in transactions of $100 million and larger and specializing in healthcare, transportation and leveraged finance.
 At Bank of America, he received investment banking training and began to expand traditional banking relationships to include: IPO advice, public offerings of equity and debt, interest rate swaps, large forward currency transactions and business consulting.
-He then joined Morgan Stanley where he took over the management of equity clients from Dean Witter’s institutional group in London and subsequently developed customized investment programs for high net worth clients in the U.S., Europe and Northern Africa.
-In 2009, he joined the college faculty in the Accounting and Information Systems Department at New Mexico State University.
-His teaching repertoire includes financial accounting, credit analysis, macro and micro economics, money and banking, stock analysis and portfolio management.
-In 2012, he was nominated undergraduate teacher of the year for the College of Business and was awarded the Donald C Roush award for Teaching Excellence.
+He then joined Morgan Stanley where he took over the management of equity clients from Dean Witter’s institutional group in London.
+In 2009, he joined the college faculty in the Accounting and Information Systems Department at New Mexico State University teaching financial accounting, credit analysis, macro and micro economics, money and banking, stock analysis and portfolio management.

 Dick Welter is a respected business development and licensing professional with an extensive track record of success.
 Schedule a meeting today if you have questions or need help with licensing a technology or product, sales and negotiations, asset valuations, presentation coaching and pitch strategy, or business plan review.